-Setting up the pages for a book (Multiple pages stapled together to create a booklet, perhaps 12 pages total) can be a bit confusing.
+Setting up the pages for a book (Multiple pages stapled together to create a booklet) can be a bit confusing.

 pages are numbered so that when printed, trimmed and bound they will be in the correct

 order.The page numbers are marked in the templates and should not be rearranged.

 This illustration shows the 4 spreads that make up an 8 page booklet with the pages